Is It Safe to Travel to Chad in 2026?

 What is the current travel advisory level for Chad?

-Chad is rated Level 3 — Reconsider Travel by the U.S. Department of State as of 2026.
+Chad is rated Level 4 — Do Not Travel by the U.S. Department of State as of 2026.
 Key concerns include crime, terrorism, civil_unrest.

 Is it safe to travel to Chad right now?

-Chad carries elevated risk with a Level 3 advisory.
-The State Department recommends reconsidering travel to certain regions including Lake Chad region, Borders with Cameroon, Borders with Central African Republic.
+Chad carries elevated risk with a Level 4 advisory.
+The State Department recommends not traveling to certain regions including Chad.

 Do I need a visa to visit Chad?